lightbits/lightbits.github.io/euler2/euler2.markdown

 Route #2: Reducing computational cost
 -------------------------------------

-Until now I've kept an aggressively *positive* attitude towards laziness and inefficiency.
+So far I've kept an aggressively *positive* attitude towards laziness and inefficiency.
 But sometimes, like when your algorithm takes an entire day to run, you don't need to write code faster, you need to write faster code.
-So let's break down our solution in terms of stuff that the CPU has to do.
+So let's break down our solution in terms of what the computer has to do.

 <pre style="margin:0 8px -8px 0;float:left;width:41%;"><code style="font-size:60%;">update_parameters(R, T):
   dedrx = (E(euler(+drx,0,0)*R, T) -